Johanneskoinworks/task2/README.md

 These libraries (at least two of them, Bivrost & Heimdal) are main dependencies if you want to boot a service.

+You also need to read [this doc](https://koinworks.atlassian.net/wiki/spaces/~433672050/pages/1128301127/Platform+-+Introducing+Bivrost) on creating service with Bivrost

 ## Observe The Code

 Before you run this example, please observe the sample code.
 There are several steps you need to do to boot service using Bivrost x Heimdal